-If you’re thinking ahead to spring break or summer travel these tips from by Kari Patterson will come handy.
+If you’re thinking ahead to spring break or summer travel, these tips from Kari Patterson will come in handy.

 So when I found out my cousin was getting married in Las Vegas, I immediately started planning how many other stops we could make along the way, and how we could make the trip double as a family vacation.

 Because, if you’re already in Clackamas, you might as well hit Costco, Winco and Target, right?
 Right.
 If we’re going to Nevada we might as well visit California, Arizona, Utah, and Idaho too, right?

 So began our road trip plans.
 All in all we had a blast—although the 12-hour drives were a stretch for our Littles (ages 3 and 5).
 We’d definitely do it all over again… just not tomorrow.
 Here are a few ideas for surviving your own budget road trip during these last few beautiful weeks of summer:

 Plan a theme for the journey, not just the destination.